What Size Dehumidifier Do I Need and What Other Factors Affect Relative Humidity?

 Generally, warm air can hold more water than cool air.
 Relative humidity increases when the warm air that holds the specific amount of moisture or water becomes cool.

 For instance, the basement during a summer day could hold so much, so when night time comes, the relative humidity in the basement increases since the air that has become cooler cannot hold much of the moisture the hot air has retained.
+Learn more about how temperature affects humidity in your home.

 Different Sizes of Dehumidifier